Maria Deloria Knoll

-Maria Deloria Knoll is an expert in the fields of epidemiology, disease surveillance, vaccine trial conduct, and bio-statistics.
-She currently serves as Associate Director of Science at the International Vaccine Access Center (IVAC), an organization dedicated to accelerating global access to life-saving vaccines, at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
+Maria Deloria Knoll is an expert in the fields of epidemiology, disease surveillance, vaccine trial conduct, and biostatistics.
+She currently serves as associate director of Science at the International Vaccine Access Center (IVAC), an organization dedicated to accelerating global access to life-saving vaccines, at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.

 Education

-Maria Deloria Knoll completed her undergraduate studies in Biostatistics at the University of North Carolina at Chapel Hill.
-She received her PhD in Epidemiology from the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.
+Maria Deloria Knoll completed her undergraduate studies in biostatistics at the University of North Carolina at Chapel Hill.
+She received her PhD in epidemiology from the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland.

 Research

-Knoll's research interests include the epidemiology of vaccine-preventable infectious diseases and the methodologic issues pertaining to the design, conduct and analysis of epidemiologic studies and clinical trials.
+Knoll's research interests include the epidemiology of vaccine-preventable infectious diseases and the methodological issues of the design, conduct and analysis of epidemiological studies and clinical trials.
+Her current projects include: